Art by Kayley Passingham - BA (Hons) Art and the Environment

 During previous years the students at Writtle Design have had the opportunity to take part in local, national or international study trips.
 Unfortunately this has generally not been possible for a while, but we look forward to the time that these can be undertaken safely again.

-These trips are invaluable experience and give them exposure to a variety of unique designed spaces and experiences, and direct interaction with artists and design industry professionals.
+Below you can see galleries of some of the previous study trips.
+They are invaluable experience and give the students exposure to a variety of unique designed spaces and experiences, and direct interaction with practicing artists and design industry professionals.

 PG LAGD Study Tour - February 2020

 In February 2020 the postgraduate Landscape Architecture and Garden Design students undertook a 4-day study tour to València.